 Lydford Gorge is a sylvan delight of laurel, cherry, elm and lime trees.
 You might catch the blue flash of a kingfisher or a heron lifting elegantly from the water as you encounter the impressive White Lady Waterfall.
 This is the deepest gorge in south-west England and includes beautiful ancient oak woodland; the trees’ fresh green leaves newly unfurled.
 A series of spectacular potholes line the gorge, the largest of which is Devil’s Cauldron.
 After heavy rain, dramatic whirlpools form in the craterous riverbed.
+Map and route.

 A delightful path hugs the bank of the Water of Nevis, climbing through stands of silver birch trees where clusters of primroses continue to flower.
 Beside tumbling waters, the way follows a stony track through thin woodland.
 Beyond Meall Cumhann, be sure to admire the glorious view back along the Water of Nevis.
 Picking your way over boulders and squeezing through a narrow section, you enter a lost kingdom, a surprisingly lush, broad valley with the silvery cascade of Steall Falls to the south-east immediately grabbing your attention.
+Map and route.

 Glenariff Forest Park, Antrim – 2 miles

 The Glenariff and Inver rivers cut through the heart of this spectacular steep-sided gorge – the Queen of the Glens.
 The rivers can be lively and dramatic as they tumble over large boulders and impressive waterfalls, and then suddenly calm and tranquil, flowing lazily through oak and beech woodland.
 On clear days, sunlight streams through the fresh new leaves of the rivers’ verging forest.
 This humid and moist microclimate is home to rare ferns, mosses and liverworts, as well as spruce, fir, pine and larch.
+Route and map.

 Snowdonia, Gwynedd – 2 miles